 …to serving basket – with a shovel…

-… the visions of hospitalization returned, but it would have been rude to decline.
+… the visions of hospitalisation returned, but it would have been rude to decline.

-The mugs were used in succession by several people and then rinsed in a hap-hazard way in a chipped enamel basin whose water was not refreshed during the whole festival.
+Mine had been selected from a group of mugs that were used in succession by several people and then rinsed in a hap-hazard way in a chipped enamel basin whose water was not refreshed during the whole festival.

 I excused myself and went to the car and got my folk-medicine remedy: apple-cider vinegar.
 (Forget the American Express card: don’t leave home without it.)